-Dr. Alistair Phillips is the Chief of Congenital Heart Surgery at the Cedars Sinai Heart Institute in Los Angeles, California, and Co-Director of the Guerin Family Congenital Heart Program.
+Dr. Alistair Phillips is the former Chief of Congenital Heart Surgery at the Cedars Sinai Heart Institute in Los Angeles, California, and Co-Director of the Guerin Family Congenital Heart Program.
 He is a seasoned congenital heart surgeon, with over twenty years of experience, operating on both children and adults with congenital heart disease.
-Dr. Phillips is remarkable not only because of his success in the OR, but because he is a master of new technology and is constantly evaluating how his practice of medicine can harness technological innovative in order to improve outcomes for his patients.
-Dr. Phillips, along with Dr. Evan Zahn, Chief of Pediatric Cardiology and Co-Director of the Guerin Family Congenital Heart Program, have revolutionized the procedure for replacing the pulmonary valve.
-What previously required open-heart surgery can now be performed as a much lower-risk hybrid procedure using the skills of the interventional cardiologist and congenital heart surgeon, and by utilizing 3D-printing to simulate the hybrid replacement.
-Dr. Phillips is an asset to OpHeart as both for his surgical expertise and as an inventor and innovator, and we are thrilled to have his support and input on how to improve outcomes for congenital heart patients.
+Dr. Phillips is an asset to OpHeart for both his surgical expertise and experience as an inventor and innovator in pediatric cardiology, and we are thrilled to have the benefit of his wealth of knowledge.

-Dr. Jennifer Arnold is a Board-certified neonatologist and the Medical Director of the Simulation Center at Texas Children’s Hospital.
+Dr. Jennifer Arnold is a Board-certified neonatologist and Medical Director of the Simulation Center at Johns Hopkins All Children’s Hospital.
 She has done extensive research on the effects of a simulation-based healthcare training, and is passionate about the applications of 3D-printing in advancing pediatric simulation in critical care situations and improving outcomes.

 Further, Dr. Arnold and her family are featured in TLC’s The Little Couple, which documents their lives as little people.
 She has a rare type of dwarfism called Spondyloepiphyseal Dysplasia Type Strudwick, which has required that she undergo dozens of surgeries throughout the course of her life.
 This has afforded Dr. Arnold a rare opportunity to see the healthcare system as both an inveterate patient and engaged clinician, and she brings a rare and much-needed perspective to the conversation regarding the delivery of healthcare.